Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

 • Severe involuntary purging with tenesmus, pain and irritation around anus

-• Stool is firstly dark color and bloody, later on colorless, odorless, rice-water type
+• Stool is firstly dark in color and bloody, later on colorless, odorless, rice-water type

 • Acute circulatory failure